IFCA-Advanced-Computing/status-page/content/default/issues/2023-02-01-spectrum-scale-low-performance.md

 enableComments: true
 ---
 NetApp has requested a firmware upgrade of the disks.
 This is causing high latencies as this update causes a recontruction of certain LUNs.
 We expect it to last at least 48 hours.

+0﻿9/02/2023

+The process continues as expected.
+Possibly during the course of tomorrow the upgrade process will be completed and the system will start working properly.